2018 NCAA Division I men's basketball championship game

-The 2018 NCAA Division I Men's Basketball Championship Game was the final game of the single-elimination tournament to determine the men's National Collegiate Athletic Association (NCAA) Division I college basketball national champion for the 2017–18 season.
+The 2018 NCAA Division I men's basketball championship game was the final game of the single-elimination tournament to determine the men's National Collegiate Athletic Association (NCAA) Division I college basketball national champion for the 2017–18 season.
 The game was played on April 2, 2018, at the Alamodome in San Antonio, Texas, between the Michigan Wolverines and the Villanova Wildcats.
 Michigan last won the NCAA championship in 1989, while Villanova won the championship in 2016.

 Villanova defeated Michigan, 79–62.
 Donte DiVincenzo, a reserve player, scored 31 points for Villanova, and was named the NCAA basketball tournament Most Outstanding Player.
+It would be the last national championship game to feature a team from the Big Ten until 2024.

 Participants

-Michigan
+Michigan Wolverines

-The Michigan Wolverines last won the NCAA Tournament in 1989.
+Michigan last won the NCAA Tournament in 1989.
 Their most recent appearance in the championship game was in 2013.
 At one point unranked in the AP Poll, Michigan won their final 14 games before the title game to end the 2017–18 regular season with a 28–7 win–loss record after winning the 2018 Big Ten Conference men's basketball tournament.
 They earned the No. 3 seed in the West Regional.

 Michigan defeated the No. 14 Montana Grizzlies in the first round by a score of 61–47.
 They then reached the Sweet 16 by defeating the No. 6 Houston Cougars, 64–63, on a buzzer beater by Jordan Poole.
 They made it to the Elite Eight by defeating the No. 7 Texas A&M Aggies, 99–72.
 Michigan advanced to the Final Four by defeating the No. 9 Florida State Seminoles, 58–54, and defeated the "Cinderella story" of the tournament, the No. 11 Loyola-Chicago Ramblers, in the Final Four by a score of 69–57.
 Therefore, Michigan never faced a team seeded higher than sixth on its way to the title game.

-Villanova
+Villanova Wildcats

-The Villanova Wildcats won the NCAA Tournament in 2016.
+The Villanova Wildcats had won the NCAA Tournament two years earlier in 2016.
 In 2017–18, Villanova set the NCAA record for three-point shots in a season and in the NCAA Division I men's basketball tournament.
 After completing a 30–4 regular season, including winning the 2018 Big East men's basketball tournament, Villanova was ranked No. 1 in the AP Poll and earned the No. 1 seed in the East Regional.

 In the first round, Villanova defeated the No. 16 Radford Highlanders, 87–61.
 Villanova blew out the No. 9 Alabama Crimson Tide by a score of 81–58 in the second round.
 In the Sweet 16, Villanova beat the West Virginia Mountaineers, 90–78.
 Villanova won against the No. 3 Texas Tech Red Raiders, 71–59, to make the Final Four.
 They defeated the Kansas Jayhawks by a score of 95–79 in the Final Four to reach the championship game.
 In their victory over Kansas, Villanova set an NCAA Tournament Final Four single-game record with 18 three-point shots.